Councillor Jackson is Chairman of Penrith Council and was elected the second Mayor of Penrith on 15 May 2017.

 The Mayors Medal Award

-The Mayors Medal award will run every year and will be awarded to one outstanding individual/project or organisation.
-The choice of the award is solely at the Mayor’s discretion and will be announced annually in December.
+The Mayors Medal award will be awarded to outstanding individual/s, project or organisation.
+The choice of the award is solely at the Mayor’s discretion.

 The Ullswater Community College Award